morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 - Nothing so far.

-Overall: If you are looking for a rtl8812bu adapter that has above average range and very good performance, this adapter should be on your short list.
-In fact, if my testing continues to show very good results with this adapter, once the in-kernel driver is to the point that it is a very good driver, which may be getting close with kernel 6.4, this driver may end up in the The Superstar List.
-It is that good.
+Overall: If you are looking for a rtl8812bu adapter that has very good performance, this adapter should be on your short list.

-Additional adapters with the rtl8812bu chipset will be added as time permits.
-If you have suggestions for adapters that should be included here, please let me know in `issues`.

 -----